 If you file for Chapter 13 bankruptcy, you will repay creditors, in part or in full, through your Chapter 13 plan over three to five years.
 You cannot decide the order in which your creditors are paid.
 Instead, bankruptcy law sets forth the order that your bankruptcy trustee must pay your debts.
-Usually the trustee pays them in this order: secured debts first, followed by priority debts, and then unsecured debts.
+Usually, the trustee pays them in this order: secured debts first, followed by priority debts, and then unsecured debts.
 (Learn about secured, unsecured, and priority claims.)
 You may pay some of those debts in full through your plan, and others just pennies on the dollar.

-The order that the trustee must pay your creditors and others is generally as follows:
+Bankruptcy law determines the order in which your creditors receive the funds available.
+Typically, the order that the trustee must pay your creditors and administrative amounts is as follows:

 Unless you pay your attorney in full before filing your case, the Chapter 13 trustee will pay your bankruptcy attorney's fees before your other debts.